B.S.F.S. Georgetown University 1988

-Professor Finnegan has expertise in international law, rule of law, legal and judicial reform in developing countries, foreign law, and antitrust law.
+My areas of expertise are in international law, rule of law, legal and judicial reform in developing countries, foreign law, and antitrust law.

-Professor Finnegan graduated with honors from the University of Michigan Law School, where he served as Editor-in-Chief of the Michigan Journal of International Law.
-He received his undergraduate training at the Georgetown University School of Foreign Service.
-He also has studied at the University of Dar es Salaam in Tanzania and at the University of Nairobi in Kenya.
-Professor Finnegan’s research focuses on law and policy reform in Africa and other developing regions.
+I graduated with honors from the University of Michigan Law School, where I served as Editor-in-Chief of the Michigan Journal of International Law.
+I received my undergraduate training at the Georgetown University School of Foreign Service.
+I also studied at the University of Dar es Salaam in Tanzania and at the University of Nairobi in Kenya.
+My research focuses on law and policy reform in Africa and other developing regions.

-Professor Finnegan earned his Ph.D. in Political Science from the University of Michigan, where his studies concentrated on the fields of Comparative Government and Public Law.
-His dissertation examined the relationship between law reform and economic development in Africa.
+I earned my Ph.D. in Political Science from the University of Michigan, where my studies concentrated on the fields of Comparative Government and Public Law.
+My dissertation examined the relationship between law reform and economic development in Africa.
 Fieldwork for the dissertation was supported in principal part by a grant from the National Science Foundation.

-Prior to joining academia, Professor Finnegan practiced law in Washington, D.C.
-His practice focused on domestic and international antitrust law, international investment dispute arbitration, government contracts investigations and related litigation, and litigation of commercial disputes before arbitration panels and federal courts.
+Prior to joining academia, I practiced law in Washington, D.C.
+My practice focused on domestic and international antitrust law, international investment dispute arbitration, government contracts investigations and related litigation, and litigation of commercial disputes before arbitration panels and federal courts.

-Professor Finnegan teaches International Law, Property I, Property II, International Legal Advocacy Skills, and International and Comparative Competition Law.
-He has served as the on-site director of the law school's foreign study programs in Toronto, Canada, and Oxford, U.K. He serves as faculty adviser to the law school’s Jessup International Law Moot Court team.
+I teach International Law, Property I, Property II, International Legal Advocacy Skills, and International and Comparative Competition Law.
+I have served as the on-site director of the law school's foreign study programs in Toronto, Canada, and Oxford, U.K. I also serve as faculty adviser to the law school’s Jessup International Law Moot Court team.

-Private Ordering, Dynamic Tradition and the Uniform Commercial Code, in Research Handbook on International Commercial Contracts (Andrew Hutchinson & Franziska Myburgh, eds.) (forthcoming Edward Elgar 2020).
+- Private Ordering, Dynamic Merchant Tradition and the Uniform Commercial Code, in Research Handbook on International Commercial Contracts (Andrew Hutchinson & Franziska Myburgh, eds.) (forthcoming Edward Elgar 2020).